Volkswagen Group: 1970 to 1999

-A Volkswagen Golf Mk1 - the Golf is the third-bestselling car of all time, selling over 30 million up to 2013.
+A Golf Mk1 - the Golf is the third-bestselling car of all time, selling over 30 million up to 2013.

 From the late 1970s to 1992, the acronym V.A.G. was used by Volkswagen AG as a brand for group-wide activities, such as distribution and leasing.
 Contrary to popular belief, "V.A.G." had no official meaning, and was never the formal name of the Volkswagen Group.

-On 30 September 1982, Volkswagenwerk made its first step expanding outside Germany by signing a co-operation agreement with the Spanish car manufacturer SEAT, S.A.
+On 30 September 1982, Volkswagenwerk made its first step expanding outside Germany by signing a co-operation agreement with the Spanish car manufacturer SEAT, S.A., which led to the first VW models being built in Spain within SEAT factories, ultimately leading on to the Spanish company's full takeover by Volkswagen (below).

 To reflect the company's increasing global diversification from its headquarters and main plant (the Volkswagenwerk in Wolfsburg), on 4 July 1985, the company name was changed again—to Volkswagen Aktiengesellschaft (Volkswagen AG).

 On 18 June 1986, Volkswagen AG acquired a 51% controlling stake in SEAT, making it the first non-German subsidiary of the Volkswagen Group.
 On 23 December the same year, it became the Spanish company's major shareholder by increasing its share up to 75%.

 In 1990—after purchasing its entire equity—Volkswagen AG took over the full ownership of SEAT, making the company a wholly owned subsidiary, and on 28 March 1991, another step to the expansion of the group's activities was made through the signing of a joint-venture partnership agreement with Škoda automobilová a.s. of Czechoslovakia, accompanied with the acquisition of a 30% stake in the Czech car manufacturer on 16 April 1991.

 On 19 December 1994, the group began the acquisition of Škoda Auto by raising its share to 60.3%.
 Later, on 11 December 1995, it became the Czech company's largest and controlling shareholder by increasing its share up to 70%.

 Three prestige automotive marques were added to the Volkswagen portfolio in 1998: Bentley, Lamborghini, and Bugatti.